aaltsys/doc-newwares/setup/05_services.rst

 +--------+---------------------------+-------+--------------+--------+---------+

 .. note::
-   The rate codes which are applied **C = Calculated** start with the number 1.
+   Service codes which are applied **C = Calculated** start with the number 1.
-   Only these four rate codes may be used to setup storage and handling rates, as WARES billing calculations are programmed to use only these codes.
+   Only these four service codes may be used to setup storage and handling rates, as WARES billing calculations are programmed to use only these codes.